 Sure, they look all fancy and somewhat professional, but they eventually do more harm then good, therefore they kind of suck!

-Before going “Booo, you suck, they are cool!” on me, let me tell you the reasons why you shouldn’t use sliders and carousels, then we’ll see.
+Before going “Booo, you suck, they are cool!” on me, let me tell you the reasons why you shouldn’t use sliders and carousels on your WordPress website, then we’ll see.

 1. Around 99% of the users don’t interact with a slider or carousel